 Having the right clothing and equipment can quite literally be a life saver if conditions are really bad, but even in less extreme weather it can mean the difference between having an enjoyable or a miserable day out in the hills.

-Remember that proper clothing and equipment is essential: conditions in the hills may change rapidly and can be considerably more challenging than at the roadside.
+Below is our recommended list of essential items of clothing and equipment for summer hiking and walking in the Scottish hills.
+Remember that suitable clothing and equipment is essential: conditions in the hills may change rapidly and can be considerably more challenging than at the roadside.

 This problem is particularly bad where magnets are incorporated into gloves, but jacket fasteners and magnets on rucksacks to secure hydration tubes have also caused problems.
 Compasses stored next to such items are also prone to suffering reversed polarity.